openhab/openhab-addons/bundles/org.openhab.binding.solarforecast/README.md

 `refreshInterval` of forecast data needs to respect the throttling of the ForecastSolar service.
 There're 12 calls per hour allowed from your caller IP address so for 2 planes lowest possible refresh rate is 10 minutes.
-Nore: `channelRefreshInterval` from [Bridge Configuration](#forecastsolar-bridge-configuration) will calculate intermediate values withput requesting new forecast data.
+Nore: `channelRefreshInterval` from [Bridge Configuration](#forecastsolar-bridge-configuration) will calculate intermediate values without requesting new forecast data.

 ## ForecastSolar Channels